 Trust has an impact on speed and cost as well.
 In “The speed of Trust” * Stephen Covey tells us that when trust is high, speed goes up, and costs go down.
 When trust is low, speed goes down, and costs go up.

+Trust is an essential element for building and maintaining relationships.
+Collaboration will always be hard, if not impossible, without trust.
 Can we build relationships without trust?
 I doubt it!
-Relationships without trust will put a high emphasis on control and too much control will slow down things even more.
+Relationships without trust put a high emphasis on control and too much control slows things down even more.